Vutrisiran

 Vutrisiran, sold under the brand name Amvuttra, is a medication used for the treatment of the polyneuropathy of hereditary transthyretin-mediated (hATTR) amyloidosis in adults.
-It is a small interfering RNA (siRNA) that interferes with the expression of the transthyretin (TTR) gene.
+It is a double stranded small interfering RNA (siRNA; also called RNA interference or RNAi therapeutic) that interferes with the expression of the transthyretin (TTR) gene.
+Transthyretin is a serum protein made in the liver whose major function is transport of vitamin A and thyroxine.
+Rare mutations in the transthyretin gene result in accumulation of large amyloid deposits of misfolded transthyretin molecules most prominently in peripheral nerves and the heart.
+Patients with hATTR typically present with polyneuropathy or autonomic dysfunction followed by cardiomyopathy which, if untreated, is fatal within 5 to 10 years.

-Vutrisiran was approved for medical use in the United States in June 2022, and in the European Union in September 2022.
+Vutrisiran was approved for medical use in the United States in June 2022, in the European Union in September 2022, and in Australia in June 2024.